About This Course

 - Yachtmaster Theory Certificate or navigation to the standard of the RYA Yachtmaster Shorebased course

-- You will need to hold a RYA VHF Licence and in date First Aid certificate – Please check the RYA website for acceptable First Aid certificates
+- You will need to hold a RYA VHF Licence and in date First Aid certificate – Please check the RYA website for acceptable First Aid certificates.
+If in doubt, please contact the RYA.

 What is included: